ngchianglin/WebMonitor/README.md

-# Simple Monitoring for Web Changes Using Client-Side JavaScript
+# Simple Monitoring for Web Defacements Using Client-Side JavaScript

 ## Introduction
 A simple application that monitors for unauthorized web changes (e.g. web defacements etc...) using client-side javascript